THautamaki/GHSCM_results/Readme.md

 csv-format for R and MATLAB use, respectively.

-To run analyses using R methods, we created an R script named `Run_R_methods_and_combine_results.R` which serves as the main file for the simulation analysis.
+To run analyses using R methods, we created an R script named `Run_simulations_R_methods_and_combine_results.R` which serves as the main file for the simulation analysis.
 It has been well commented on, so we will not provide details here.
 It installs all necessary R packages, creates simulated datasets, runs R methods, combines all result files, and finally prints the results.

 Each MATLAB method has `<method_name>_analysis.m` file to run simulations.
 They are all well-commented and can be run using MATLAB’s